jdelvecchio/ansible-role-zabbix-webscenario/README.md

     state: present

     ## Other possible variables to put in z_websites
-    monitored_from:                                     #attaches the web scenario on another host than z_sourcehost
+    monitored_from:                                     #attaches the web scenario on another host than z_host
       name: 'some_other_host'
       hostid: 4567
       applicationid: 1234